pinglab-intern/semRep-starter/README.md

 Knowledge Graph Exploration with NLM semrep

-**Title:** A study of Drug to cardiovascular disease (CVD) Association with SemRep and Deep learning Description (100 words): Starting with well defined oxidative stress categories (e.g., Initiation, Regulation and Outcome of Oxidative Stress) and a list of drugs in cardiovascular disease (CVD), we will explore semrep to extract all relevant SPO- triplet.
+**Title:** A study of Drug to cardiovascular disease (CVD) Association with SemRep and Deep learning

+**Description**: Starting with well defined oxidative stress categories (e.g., Initiation, Regulation and Outcome of Oxidative Stress) and a list of drugs in cardiovascular disease (CVD), we will explore semrep to extract all relevant SPO- triplet.
 We further build knowledge graphs with these triplets and prepare a muli-order association matrix to represent graph data structure.
 Using this graph structure, we will build a sequence prediction model for drug to CVD association.
 This project will provide a detailed analysis of drugs to CVD association with both qualitative evidence and quantitative scores.

 **Leaders/Instructors:**
 Dr. Dibakar Sigdel & Dr. David Liem (Mr. Vincent Kyi for technical support)